-You knew your IUD insertion was probably going to be a bit ugh-worthy, but you decided 10 minutes of discomfort would be worth it.
-After all, no daily pill and up to 10 years of effective, who-knows-it’s-even-there birth control seems like a great payoff.
+You knew your IUD insertion was probably going to be a little uncomfortable, but you decided 10 minutes of discomfort would be worth it.
+However, you might be concerned if you're continuing to have pain a week or two after your IUD insertion.

-An IUD—or intrauterine device—is a plastic T-shaped device that sits in your uterus.
+An IUD (intrauterine device) is a plastic T-shaped device that sits in your uterus.
 It’s long-acting birth control method that can be over 99 percent effective at preventing pregnancies.
 Learn more about how the IUD works here.

 00:00.118 --> 00:02.701 line:15%

 -: An IUD is an intrauterine device.

 00:10.560 --> 00:12.950 line:15%

 This is a device that's passed through the cervix,

 and acts in preventing pregnancy.

 An IUD is a plastic device that is about the size